gabriel4649/JMdictDB/README.txt

 not need a password, but your installation may require you to use a different username and password.

-The database is accessed by the jmdictdb system in two
+The database is accessed by the JMdictDB system in three
 contexts:
- - When running the jmdictdb programs (including tools run by the Makefile during installation).
+ - When running the Makefile to install the JMdictDB system.
- - When a cgi script is executed by the web server.
+ - When cgi scripts are executed by the web server.
+ - When a local (or remote if permitted) user runs the command line or GUI tools.

+When the Makefile target "init" is run, it will create two database users (by default, "jmdictdb" and "jmdictdbv").
+The other targets create and load databases as user "jmdictdb".
+The "jmdictdbv" user is given read-only access to the databases and is for use by the cgi scripts and not further used by the Makefile.

+CGI scripts access the databases using the usernames defined in the "db_*" sections of the config.ini file.
+These should match the usernames used in the Makefile (i.e. "jmdictdb", and for sel_user, "jmdictdbv" if Makefile wasn't changed.)

+Command line tools all accept an optional username option.

 All the Python tools that access the database accept command line parameters that allow specifying a username,